rpg1503/testing-repo/README.md

 # Playing with Observables (rxjs)
-Feel free to create an angular app in StackBlitz to test this app
+Feel free to create an angular app in StackBlitz to test this code